rnrnshn/wansati-hackthon/docs/CONTRIBUTING.md

     - <strong>test/</strong> for adding missing tests or correcting existing tests
 4. Make your changes and commit them using Conventional Commits.
 5. Push your changes to the main repository.
-6. Create a pull request to merge your changes into the main branch.
+6. Create a pull request to merge your changes into the develop branch.

 ## Conventional Commits
 We use Conventional Commits to standardize our commit messages.
 Please follow the guidelines below when making your commits: